mralbertchen/stifties/README.md

 The abundance of cryptocollectibles complicates the _discovery process_. _Engagement_ is limited to a few games which are not accessible to a broad audience.
 Existing marketplaces are difficult to navigate with limited integration into daily touchpoints on mobile devices.

 People spend most of their time messaging on mobile devices, through text and video.
 Oftentimes, a picture says more than a thousand words having led to the emergence of a hugely profitable market for creating and selling digital stickers.
-These stickers are particularly prevalent across Asian-facing messaging apps such as Line, Kakao and WeChat.
+These stickers are particularly prevalent across Asian messaging apps such as Line, Kakao and WeChat.

 Any collectible only has value if there is an interested audience.
-By tokenising stickers, STIFTIES creates a captive audience for cryptocollectibles, driving discoverability and engagement.
+By tokenising stickers, STIFTIES creates a captive audience.

 ## What it does - Turn any CryptoCollectible into a shareable digital sticker